On quasi-isospectrality of potentials and Riemannian manifolds: Introduction

 \section{Introduction}

 The isospectral problem is a classical problem in mathematics.
 It poses the following question: if the spectra of two operators are equal, are the operators the same up to unitary transformations?
+In the geometric setting, this question was made famous by Mark Kac's formulation of it: \lq\lq Can we hear the shape of a drum?\rq\rq \ It refers to the relation between the frequencies that we hear of a string and the spectrum of the Laplace Operator defined on functions on the string.
+Isospectral manifolds have been widely studied since then, with many positive and negative results.

+Two closed Riemannian manifolds are called isospectral if the spectra of the corresponding Laplace operators are the same, including multiplicities.
+If the manifold is compact with a boundary, a boundary condition should be specified in order to obtain a closed extension of the Laplacian.

+The setting is a compact Riemannian manifold $(M,g)$ of dimension $n$, possibly with boundary, and a closed extension $\Delta$ of the associated Laplacian.
+In coordinates, we write $g = (g_{ij})_{i,j =1, \dots, n}$ and

-In the geometric setting this question was made famous by Mark Kac's formulation of it: \lq\lq Can we hear the shape of a drum?\rq\rq \ Isospectral manifolds have been since widely studied with many positive and negative results.
-Two closed Riemannian manifolds are called isospectral if the spectra of the corresponding Laplace operators are the same including multiplicities.
-If the manifold is compact with boundary, a boundary condition should be specified in order to obtain a closed extension of the Laplacian.
-In this article, we first focus on the problem of isospectral potentials.
-The setting is a compact Riemannian manifold $(M,g)$ and a closed extension $\Delta$ of its Laplacian.
-Then one considers a potential function $V\in \cC^{\infty}(M)$, or possibly $V\in \cL^p(M)$ for some $p\geq1$, and the Schr\"odinger operator $\Delta +V$ associated to it.
-Two potentials are isospectral if the spectra of the corresponding Schr\"odinger operators are the same, including multiplicities.
-Isospectral potentials have also been widely studied.
-In section \ref{sec:knownresults} we present some of the most relevant rigidity and compactness results for isospectral potentials.
-In section \ref{sec:StLiD}, we follow \cite{PoeschTrub} to explain the well understood structure of isospectral portentials for the Sturm-Liouville problem on a closed interval with Dirichlet boundary conditions.
+Notice that with this sign convention, the Laplacian is a positive operator.
+If we need to emphasize the dependence on the metric, we keep the subindex $g$, otherwise we may drop it.
+Let us consider a function $V\in \cC^{\infty}(M)$, or possibly $V\in \cL^p(M)$ for some $p\geq1$.
+This function is called the potential, and

+is the Schr\"odinger operator associated with it.
+Two potentials are called isospectral if the spectra of the corresponding Schr\"odinger operators are the same, including multiplicities.
+Isospectral potentials have been extensively studied.

+This article contains both expository material and original results.
+At the beginning of each section, we indicate whether it is expository or original.
+Some of the expository sections also include observations and comments by the authors.
+In Section~\ref{sec:knownresults} we present some relevant rigidity and compactness results for isospectral potentials.
+In Section~\ref{sec:StLiD}, we follow \cite{PoeschTrub} to explain the well-understood structure of the set of isospectral potentials for the Sturm-Liouville problem on a closed interval with Dirichlet boundary conditions.

+The spectral theory of Schr\"odinger operators is fundamental in quantum mechanics, where the spectrum corresponds to the possible energy levels of a quantum system.
+In Mathematical Physics, the interplay between the potential and the spectral data governs a wide range of inverse problems, from determining atomic structures to understanding wave propagation in inhomogeneous media.
+Precise spectral information also underpins semiclassical analysis and the study of quantum chaos, linking spectral data to the underlying classical dynamics.